Austria corporate tax - guide for international expansion

 Exactly what you’ll need to do at home and abroad will depend on the situation, including where your employees are based and whether their employment overseas is temporary or permanent.
 You can get useful information from the UK government website¹, and also from the local government sites in the countries your employees are based in.

 Generally, you’ll usually find an employee’s treatment for tax depends on their tax residency and where they’re being paid from - if they're a full time resident in a foreign country, they may be liable to pay tax there and not in the UK; but this will depend a lot on how your international payroll is structured, and whether double taxation treaties are in place between the UK and the employee’s country of residency.
-Again, as it’s a complex matter, employing a payroll specialist prior to onboarding overseas team members is advisable.
+Again, as it’s a complex matter, employing a payroll specialist prior to onboarding overseas team members strongly recommended.

-Running global payroll means exchange rates matter.
-You’ll need to monitor the exchange rates for the currency routes your company uses to pay employees or contractors, bearing in mind that the rate you get when you send money abroad isn’t always the same as the one you’ll find on Google®.
-That’s because a Google search will turn up the mid-market exchange rate, while international money transfer services may use their own rates which include a markup - an extra fee added.
+You’ll need to monitor the exchange rates for the currency routes your company uses to pay employees or contractors, bearing in mind that the rate you get when you send money abroad isn’t necessarily the very best rate available.

 Let’s walk through some of the different ways of processing international payroll.